 Aviation in India and Burma

-This chapter by Sidney Howard the development of aviation across India and Burma.
+This chapter describes the development of aviation across India and Burma.
 The author notes that early flying development in India was slow, but that since 1932 internal airlines have rapidly increased.
-This is the eighteenth article in the series on Air Routes of the World.

 A Spectacular Record Breaker(Part 2)

 The career of the Australian aviator Harry Hawker.
-This chapter, by H. G. Castle, shows that Hawker’s contributions to aviation were more important, particularly his work with the Sopwith Company, than his spectacular attempt to cross the North Atlantic Ocean.
-This article is the eighteenth in the series Makers of Air History and is concluded from part 38.
+This chapter shows that Hawker’s contributions to aviation were more important, particularly his work with the Sopwith Company, than his spectacular attempt to cross the North Atlantic Ocean.